 Restated Option Agreement.
-Shanghai Guangjian, Beijing Paipairongxin, the shareholders of Beijing Paipairongxin and Beijing Prosper entered into a restated option agreement in March 2018.
-Pursuant to the restated option agreement, the shareholders of Beijing Paipairongxin have irrevocably granted Shanghai Guangjian or any third party designated by Shanghai Guangjian an exclusive option to purchase all or part of their respective equity interests in Beijing Paipairongxin.
+Shanghai Guangjian, Beijing Paipairongxin, the shareholders of Beijing Paipairongxin, and Beijing Prosper entered into a restated option agreement in March 2018.
+According to this agreement, the shareholders of Beijing Paipairongxin have irrevocably granted Shanghai Guangjian or any third party designated by Shanghai Guangjian an exclusive option to purchase all or part of their respective equity interests in Beijing Paipairongxin.
 The purchase price is equal to the registered capital corresponding to the concerning equity interest.
-Unless otherwise agreed, the shareholders of Beijing Paipairongxin will immediately gift Shanghai Guangjian or any third party designated by Shanghai Guangjian with the purchase price after Shanghai Guangjian or any third party designated by Shanghai Guangjian exercises the option.
+Unless otherwise agreed, the shareholders of Beijing Paipairongxin will immediately transfer the purchase price to Shanghai Guangjian or any third party designated by Shanghai Guangjian exercises the option.
 The shareholders of Beijing Paipairongxin agree that without their separate consent, Shanghai Guangjian may transfer all or part of its option under this agreement to a third party.
-Without prior written consent from Shanghai Guangjian or its designated third party, Beijing Paipairongxin shall not, among other things, amend its articles of association, increase or decrease the registered capital, sell, dispose of or set any encumbrance on its assets, business or revenue outside the ordinary course of business, enter into any material contract, merge with any other persons or make any investments, distribute dividends, or enter into any transactions which have material adverse effects on its business.
-The shareholders of Beijing Paipairongxin also jointly and severally undertake that they will not transfer, gift or otherwise dispose of their equity interests in Beijing Paipairongxin to any third party or create or allow any encumbrance on their equity interests within the term of this restated agreement.
-This restated agreement will remain effective until Shanghai Guangjian has acquired all equity interests of Beijing Paipairongxin from its shareholders.
+Without prior written consent from Shanghai Guangjian or its designated third party, Beijing Paipairongxin may not, among other things, amend its articles of association, increase or decrease the registered capital, sell, dispose of or set any encumbrance on its assets, business, or revenue outside the ordinary course of business, enter into any material contract, merge with any other persons, make any investments, distribute dividends, or enter into any transactions which have material adverse effects on its business.
+The shareholders of Beijing Paipairongxin also jointly and severally undertake that they will not transfer, gift, or otherwise dispose of their equity interests in Beijing Paipairongxin to any third party or create or allow any encumbrance on their equity interests of Beijing Paipairongxin from its shareholders.

-Contractual Arrangements with Shanghai Zihe
+Contractual Arrangements with Shanghai Zihe and Its Shareholders

-The following is a summary of the currently effective contractual arrangements by and among our wholly-owned subsidiary, Shanghai Manyin, our consolidated variable interest entity, Shanghai Zihe, and the shareholders of Shanghai Zihe.
+The following is a summary of the currently effective contractual arrangements by and among our wholly-owned subsidiary, Shanghai Manyin, the consolidated variable interest entity, Shanghai Zihe, and the shareholders of Shanghai Zihe.